martinthomson/tmi/draft-thomson-tmi.md

 The ability to act as intermediary can offer more options than a service that is called upon to provide information.
 Sometimes those advantages are significant enough to justify the use of intermediation over alternative designs.
-However, the use of an intermediary also introduces costs; see {{limit-participants}}.
+However, the use of an intermediary also introduces costs.

-The use of transparent or interception proxies in HTTP {{?HTTP=RFC7230}} is an example of a practice that has fallen out of common usage due to increased use of HTTPS.
+The use of transparent or interception proxies in HTTP
+{{?HTTP=I-D.ietf-httpbis-semantics}} is an example of a practice that has fallen out of common usage due to increased use of HTTPS.
 Use of transparent proxies was once widespread with a wide variety of reasons for their deployment.
 However, transparent proxies were involved in many abuses, such as unwanted transcoding of content and insertion of identifiers to the detriment of individual privacy.

+Introducing intermediaries is often done with the intent of avoiding disruption to protocols that operate a higher layer of the stack.
+However, network layering abstractions often leak, meaning that the effects of the intermediation can be observed.
+Where those effects are undesirable, intermediation can be difficult to detect or remedy.

+The insertion of an intermediary in a protocol imposes other costs on other protocol participants; see {{?EROSION=I-D.hildebrand-middlebox-erosion}} or
+{{?MIDDLEBOX=RFC3234}}.
+In particular, poor implementations of intermediaries can be detrimental to successful protocol operation.

 As an intermediary is another participant in a protocol, they can make interactions less robust.
-Unwanted intermediaries are also responsible for ossification - the inability to deploy new protocol mechanisms - in popular protocols like TCP {{?TCP-EXTEND=DOI.10.1145/2068816.2068834}}.
+Unwanted intermediaries are also responsible for

-The insertion of an intermediary in a protocol can impose a number of costs on other protocol participants; see {{?EROSION=I-D.hildebrand-middlebox-erosion}}
-or {{?MIDDLEBOX=RFC3234}}.
-In particular, intermediaries can limit how other participants are able to use new protocol features; see Section 2.3 of
-{{?USE-IT=I-D.iab-use-it-or-lose-it}}.
+ossification: the inability to deploy new protocol mechanisms; see Section 2.3 of {{?USE-IT=I-D.iab-use-it-or-lose-it}}.
+For example, measurement of TCP showed that the protocol has poor prospects for extensibility due to widespread use - and poor implementation - of intermediaries
+{{?TCP-EXTEND=DOI.10.1145/2068816.2068834}}.

 # Contention over Intermediation